anza-xyz/solana-pay/SPEC.md

 The request is interactive because the parameters in the URL are used by a wallet to make an HTTP request to compose a transaction.

 ### Link
 A single `link` field is required as the pathname.
-The value must be an conditionally [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) absolute HTTPS URL.
+The value must be a conditionally [URL-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) absolute HTTPS URL.

 If the URL contains query parameters, it must be URL-encoded.
 Protocol query parameters may be added to this specification.
 URL-encoding the value prevents conflicting with protocol parameters.